|Elliott Sound Products||Australian (Worldwide?) Ban on Incandescent Lamps|

 As a side issue, although I have (mostly) used the term 'efficiency' in this article, this is actually relatively meaningless for lights.
 The correct term is luminous efficacy, usually expressed in lumens / Watt.
 While not strictly accurate, comparing the relative efficiency of different light sources does make it easier to comprehend - few people outside of the lighting industry will really have a proper grasp of the concept of luminous efficacy, so I have elected to keep the term 'efficiency' in the interests of making the article as easy to understand as possible.

-The nice people at LV Lighting saw this article some time ago, and sent me a LED lamp to trial.
+The nice people at LV Lighting (now gone) saw this article some time ago, and sent me a LED lamp to trial.
 The lamp is excellent, and I would have no hesitation recommending these to anyone.
 The colour temperature is good, and the lamp doesn't get excessively hot in use.
 This is not to say that it runs cool - it doesn't.
 The front bezel is a heatsink, and this gets quite hot after it's been on for a while.
 Now over three years later, it's just as good as when new (it gets used for up to 4 hours a day), and I now have quite a few LED lights around the house too.

 As with CFLs, the current crop of LED lamps need good ventilation, because the electronics (and LEDs) must always be kept cool in order to obtain maximum life.
 With a minimum rated life of 20,000 hours (up to 50,000 hours is also claimed on the pack, 80,000 to 100,000 hours elsewhere on the Net), no CFL can even come close.
 There's also no mercury involved, so disposal is less of an issue.
 While it pains me to see perfectly good electronic parts being thrown away, reality indicates that it will happen whether I like it or not - at least there's no risk of contaminated landfill.
 Wasting perfectly good aluminium (used as the heatsink) is cause for some concern though, because aluminium production is extremely energy-intensive.